Find out if you have qualifying coverage

 - Qualify for an exemption for one of several other reasons, including having a hardship that prevents you from obtaining coverage, or belonging to a group that’s explicitly exempt from the requirement; or

-- Be a resident of a state that didn’t expand Medicaid and household income is under 138 percent of Federal Poverty Level for your family size.
+- Be a resident of a state that didn’t expand Medicaid and household income for the year is at least 100% but no more than 400% of the Federal Poverty Level for your family size.

 To see a full list of exemptions visit IRS.gov’s Individual Shared Responsibility Provision – Exemptions page.
 The chart there will also tell you whether you need to apply for the exemption through the Marketplace or can wait to claim the exemption on your tax return.
 More information is also available on IRS Publication 5172, Facts about Health Coverage Exemptions.

 If you obtain an exemption through the Marketplace, you'll receive a special number, called an Exemption Certificate Number (ECN).
-Keep this in a secure place and report it on the federal tax return you file at the end of each tax year.
+Keep this in a secure place and report it on your federal individual income tax return.
 For additional information about how to get Marketplace exemptions and their exemption process, visit HealthCare.gov/exemptions.

 If you do qualify for an exemption, you'll need to follow the IRS Form 8965 instructions and file IRS Form 8965, Health Coverage Exemptions, with your income tax return.